 May 17, 2023

-Summer months mean long, warm days in the sun and the need for air conditioning.
-On the first hot summer day the last thing you want to worry about is whether or not your AC will turn on, and if it will mean a rise in your electrical bill.
-Here are some tips that Applewood Plumbing Heating & Electric recommends to prepare for summer.
+Colorado summer months mean long, warm days in the sun.
+Is your air conditioner ready to handle the heat?
+On the first hot summer day the last thing you want to worry about is whether or not your AC will turn on, or if it will spike your electrical bill.
+Luckily, Applewood can help.

 After checking things over, you can turn on your air conditioning and test the system’s controls to ensure that it powers on and off properly.
 Consider installing a programmable thermostat, which reduces energy waste by keeping your home cool when you need it most, and conserving energy while you’re away.